cloudmesh-community/fa19-516-144/project/report.md

 ### Openssl Security Audit

-Task Lead: Andrew
-Status: In Progress
 [Forked Branch](<https://github.com/ElectricErudite/cloudmesh-cloud/tree/audit>)

-Last Update: Added symmetric and asymmetric encryption to CmsEncryptor class

 ### Encrypting Cloudmesh.yaml Secrets

-Task Lead: Andrew
-Status: Pending
 [Forked Branch](<https://github.com/ElectricErudite/cloudmesh-cloud/tree/audit>)

-Last Update: Add first test script for decryption and encryption

 ## Progress

 ### Week of Monday Nov.
+25th

+1. Changed encoding of secrets from base64 to integers
+1. Added cloudmesh.security section in cloudmesh.yaml default config
+1. Added cloudmesh.security.secrets to use regexp to pick attributes for encryption
+1. Implemented file reversion in case encryption or decryption fails

+### Week of Monday Nov.
+18th

+1. Added writefd() to cloudmesh-common/util.py to allow writing permissions
+1. Added wr only permissions to nonce and key files

+### Week of Monday Nov.
 11th

-#### Andrew

-1. add get_path() function to Config() class to return yaml dot path(s) to key
+1. add get\_path() function to Config() class to return yaml dot path(s) to key
 1. implemented means to get value from config given a dot path to key the get()
 This was necessary since the Config.get() function couldn't handle dot paths.
 1. Wrote script to begin testing encryption of config values
 1. Began integration into cloudmesh by testing Config.set with encrypted data
+1. Added file permission argument to cloudmesh.common.util.writefile
+1. Edited ```cms config encrypt``` to encrypt the config file

 ### Week of Monday Nov.
 4th

-#### Andrew

 1. Implemented asymmetric encryption using rsa
 1. wrote script to demonstrate ssh-agent cannot be used with encryption